nodelike/arrayOfObjects-Drill/README.md

 Problem: [Link to the problem set](https://gist.github.com/nodelike/6fc45ed137eede07b3fd9fd41363102c)

-This repo contains the solution of JS Drill: Cars of Mountblue JS Drill: Cars.
+This repo contains the solution of arrayOfObjects Drill of Mountblue JS Bootcamp.

 ## Checking the Solution